Lepke Buchalter: Manhunt

 Before they could be taken into custody, both Buchalter and Shapiro disappeared.
 On November 9, 1937, the federal government offered a $5,000 reward for information leading to Buchalter's capture.

 On December 1, 1937, the fugitive Buchalter was indicted in federal court on conspiracy to smuggle heroin into the United States.
 The scheme involved heroin hidden in the trunks of young women and couples traveling by ocean liner from China to France, then to New York City.
 Lepke bribed U.S. customs agents not to inspect the trunks.

 On April 14, 1938, Shapiro surrendered to authorities in New York.
 However, Buchalter remained a fugitive.

-Over the next two years, an extensive manhunt was conducted in both the United States and Europe, with reports of Buchalter hiding in Poland and Palestine.
+Over the next two years, an extensive manhunt was conducted in both the United States and Europe, with reports of Buchalter hiding in Poland and Israel.
 On July 29, 1939, Thomas Dewey requested that the City of New York offer a $25,000 reward for Buchalter's capture, citing a string of unsolved gangland murders.
 On August 24, 1939, Buchalter surrendered to FBI chief J. Edgar Hoover in front of a Manhattan hotel.
 The surrender deal was allegedly negotiated by the columnist and radio broadcaster Walter Winchell.
 It was later revealed that Buchalter had been hiding in New York City during his entire time as a fugitive.

 After Buchalter was convicted on the federal narcotics trafficking charges, federal authorities turned him over to New York State for trial on labor extortion charges.
 On April 5, 1940, Buchalter was sentenced to 30 years to life in state prison on those charges.
 However, Buchalter was sent to Leavenworth Federal Penitentiary in Kansas to serve his federal sentence of 14 years for narcotics trafficking.

 On August 20, 1940, Buchalter was indicted on murder charges in Los Angeles for the killing of Harry Greenberg, a mob associate of casino owner Meyer Lansky and mobster Bugsy Siegel.
 However, Buchalter never went to trial on this killing.

 Murder trial

 On May 9, 1941, Buchalter was arraigned in New York state court on the 1936 Rosen murder along with three other murders.
 Buchalter's order for the Rosen hit had been overheard by mobster Abe Reles, who turned state's evidence in 1940 and implicated Buchalter in four murders.
 Returned from Leavenworth to Brooklyn to stand trial for the Rosen slaying, Buchalter's position was worsened by the testimony of Albert "Tick-Tock" Tannenbaum.
 Four hours into deliberation, at 2 am on November 30, 1941, the jury found Buchalter guilty of first degree murder.

 On December 2, 1941, Lepke was sentenced to death along with his lieutenants Emanuel "Mendy" Weiss and Louis Capone.
 Buchalter's lawyers immediately filed an appeal.